 2. All anglers must pay using the envelopes provided BEFORE commencing fishing.
 Envelopes are to be posted in the red GPO postbox.
 Cheques are payable to Hollies trout farm.

-3. Strictly fly only, all normal flies are allowed.
-Anyone found baiting the water or using bait will immediately be ejected from the fishery.
+3. Strictly fly only, single hook and less than three inches.
+Droppers allowed.
+No snakes, doubles, spinners etc. Anyone found baiting the water or using bait will immediately be ejected from the fishery.

 4. On reaching your limit please ensure any additional ticket is purchased before restarting fishing.
 The recent introduction of catch and return should make things easier and anglers take home only the fish they want.